josephcheel/42-Libft/README.md

 </h1>
 <!--FINISH HEADER-->

 > This project is about coding a C library and creating your own library.
-This project is about understanding the way some basic functions work, implementing and learning to use them.
+Libft is about understanding the way some basic functions work, implementing and learning to use them.

 <img align="right" width="150" src="https://github.com/josephcheel/readme/blob/main/resources/125_Success.png">